SAC COVID Plan, 26/8/2020

 These sessions will be booked in advance and peak time use will be limited.

 Access to high jump and pole vault beds is through the coaches.

 We will be responsible for track equipment hygiene and visual checks.

-We will not have any facilitie open to us and will be required to bring and use our own cleaning material and hand sanitiser.
+We will not have any facilities open to us and will be required to bring and use our own cleaning material and hand sanitiser.

-We will be responsible for challenging anyone not a member of an SAC group, no other club or individual has been given access.
+We will be responsible for challenging anyone not a member of an organised training group, individuals have not been given access.

 We will follow a stricter track etiquette

 England Athletics have added three new guidance documents – one for Affiliated Clubs, one on Road Running and one on Health & Safety considerations for club activity.
 These are in addition to, and aligned to, our guidance documents previously released for Athletes & Runners, Coaches & Leaders and Athletics Venues.
 They have also released an infographic to share the planned route to return to full training and competition (which is of course dependent on government advice).